-- The NEP shall include cost estimates for each Capital Improvement listed.
+- The NEP shall cover no less than three (3) budget years. - The NEP shall include cost estimates for each Capital Improvement listed.
 Cost estimates shall be updated no less than annually. - All changes or updates to the NEP shall be reviewed and approved by the Board.
 At a minimum, each year as part of the Annual Budget Development Process the Board of Directors shall review the NEP and approve: - The addition or subtraction of Capital Improvements from the NEP. - Changes to the prioritization, sequencing, or timing of items listed in the NEP.